umaucher/score/docs/features/communication/ipc/index.rst

 The IPC framework is independent of the application context it is used in.

-There are two fundamental information exchange concepts defined
+There are three fundamental information exchange concepts defined

-* Topics: A topic is a data entity identifyed by a name, being structured by a *data type* and containing zero to multiple instances of that type (a *value*).
+* **Topics**: A topic is a data entity identifyed by a name, being structured by a *data type* and containing zero to multiple instances of that type (a *value*).
-* Remote Procedures: A remote procedure is an invocable entity identifyed by a name, being structured by parameters of a *data type* and being activated by an invokation passing arguments, i.e. a value for each parameter.
+* **Remote Procedures**: A remote procedure is an invocable entity identifyed by a name, being structured by parameters of a *data type* and being activated by an invokation passing arguments, i.e. a value for each parameter.
+* **Events**: An event signals the change of the state of something.
+An event carries no data, only the information "the related state change occurred".

 Data Types
 ----------